 Given the excess capacity at the manufacturing company, wouldn't it also make sense to evaluate if more widgets can be run through the facility?
-Would the market support providing more products to more people increasing expenses?
+Would the market support providing more products to more people in order to increase net income without substantially increasing expenses?